jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 the message and the overall engagement rate with the customer.

 WhatsApp templates can be created on both the Odoo and Meta consoles.
-The following process overviews the process for creating templates in Odoo and then afterward in Meta.
+The

 .. important::
-   WhatsApp has an approval process that must be completed before the template can be used.
+   WhatsApp has an approval process that **must*** be completed *before* the template can be used.
    :ref:`productivity/whatsapp/approval`.

 .. _WhatsApp/templates:

-Creating templates in Odoo
+Create templates in Odoo
 --------------------------

 To access and create WhatsApp templates, begin by navigating to the